phylotastic/phylotastic-clj/README.md

 # About

-This project contains a Clojure/Cascalog implementation for querying, pruning, and grafting phylogenetic trees.
+This project contains a Clojure/Cascalog implementation for pruning phylogenetic trees.
+It rides on [this algorithm](https://github.com/phylotastic/tolomatic) for pre-processing trees so that they can be parallelized and pruned using MapReduce.

 # Running